Run, debug, and test Groovy

 Test a Groovy application

-Press Ctrl+Shift+T and select Create New Test.
+Press Control+Shift+T and select Create New Test.

 In the dialog that opens, specify your test settings and click OK.

-IntelliJ IDEA creates a run/debug configuration for the test automatically, but if you want to edit settings in your configuration, clickfrom the main menu.
+Aqua creates a run/debug configuration for the test automatically, but if you want to edit settings in your configuration, clickfrom the main menu.

 On the main toolbar, click the icon to run the test.